mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 ---

 ##### Print Results
-Users have the option to print the results in any units that are set, for example:
+Users have the option to print the results in the REPL using any units that have been configured, such as:
 ```@repl ComputationPowersCurrentsLosses
 @voltage(pu, deg, V);
 @power(MW, pu, pu);